Priyanshi-78/Priyanshi-78/README.md

 - I’m interested in web development
 - I’m currently learning ...
 - I’m looking to collaborate on web development...
-- How to reach me ...contact with me by mail
+- How to reach me at:
-- my mail ✉️ pandeypriyanshi2006@gmail.com
+ pandeypriyanshi2006@gmail.com

 <!---